demersdesigns/styleplate/README.md

 This enables you to include the scss files that you have created in your styleguide in your project's main stylesheet like so:
 `@import "../node_modules/styleplate/sass/buttons/buttons";`

-Please note that any changes you make to the styleguide after you have linked it to your projet will require you to run
+Please note that any changes you make to the styleguide after you have linked it to your project will require you to run
 ```
 $ npm link @demersdesigns/styleplate
 ```